 When Dr. Greenhalgh creates your porcelain veneers, he will choose a shade of porcelain to match your natural teeth.
-Dental porcelain has the same shiny, white look as healthy tooth enamel and your veneers will look the same as your other teeth.
+Dental porcelain has the same shiny, white look as healthy tooth enamel and your veneers will blend naturally with your other teeth.
 Only you and Dr. Greenhalgh will know that you have veneers.

 If only a few veneers are crafted, they are matched to the color of your neighboring teeth and tooth whitening is an excellent option for a good result.
-If you want a really white, straight smile, you’ll want more veneers to complete your smile transformation.
+For a much whiter, straighter smile, you may want more veneers to complete your smile transformation.

 Who is a Candidate for Porcelain Veneers?

-Dr. Greenhalgh can also design your porcelain veneers to match the color and shade of adjacent natural teeth.
+· Porcelain veneers look natural.
+Dr. Greenhalgh can design your porcelain veneers to match the color and shade of adjacent natural teeth.
 The ceramic composition of veneers mimics the translucency of your tooth enamel, giving them a more natural appearance than other restorations.

 In particular, porcelain veneers can achieve dramatic results on rotated teeth which are sitting at a wrong angle, often as much as 90 degrees off from where they should lie.
 By placing a veneer on the front of your rotated tooth, Dr. Greenhalgh can make your tooth appear straight and beautiful.

 Porcelain veneers are extremely durable, but they are not impervious to breaking.
 If your teeth can break, so can your veneers.
 Remember that your teeth should not be used as tools.
 You need to take care of your veneers by practicing sound dental hygiene and maintaining them the way you would your natural teeth.

 Many companies make porcelain veneers.
 Some of your options include:

-Most are adequate.
 In our experience, an excellent result with your new veneers depends on two main factors: the skill of your cosmetic dentist and the skill of your dental ceramics laboratory.
 It is our belief that there are a lot of very "average" results.
 Our focus is to create exceptional results.
-To do that, we use a lab that customizes each case.
+To do that, we use a lab that customizes veneers for each case.